Students from Eagle Mountain Middle School lean on charity fundraisers to unify community.

 By Sarah Fox

-Following the buzz of WE Day Vancouver, I hop in the car and drive eastward on the TransCanada highway, in search of committed and compassionate change-makers to keep the previous day’s energy alive.
+I’m driving eastward from Vancouver on the TransCanada highway in search of committed and compassionate change-makers.
 I’m enroute to Port Moody—known to locals as the “City of the Arts”—to visit Eagle Mountain Middle School.
 Today, the school will be rewarded for the actions of over 100 students, who participate in Eagle Mountain’s WE club.

 I meet with educator Wendy Chen, who has been running the WE Schools program at the school for the past four years.
 A WE School veteran, she arrived at Eagle Mountain with previous experience with the program, dating back to 2010.